Recently, I troubleshot build errors during deployments with Heroku.

 cache option that was turned on.
 Heroku in turn cached what the Webpack plugin cached, to infinity.
 Turning the

-cache option of Webpack Terser Plugin off solved the problem we were seeing.
+cache option of Webpack Terser Plugin off solved the problem we were experiencing.